-Nuclear Medicine Imaging is a diagnostic tool, which uses crystals to accurately visualize the flow and function of different organs of your body.
-Radioactive levels, in most cases, are equal to or less than a routine x-ray or CT examination.
-Common nuclear medicine procedures include thyroid studies, bone scans, lung scans, cardiac stress tests, gastric emptying and liver and gallbladder procedures.
+Nuclear imaging is a diagnostic tool used to accurately visualize the flow and function of different organs of your body.
+Radiation levels, in most cases, are equal to or less than a routine X-ray or CT examination.
+Nuclear medicine examinations help a doctor determine if an organ or other tissue is healthy or damaged.
+The resulting images aid in disease or injury diagnosis and determining adequate treatment.
+Common procedures that use nuclear imaging include thyroid studies, bone scans, lung scans, gastric emptying and liver and gallbladder procedures.

-Nuclear medicine requires special preparations before the test.
-Your nuclear medicine technologist will call you the day before your exam to explain the test and answer any questions.
+This type of diagnostic imaging requires special preparations before the test.
+Your technologist will call you the day before your exam to explain the test and answer any questions.
 They will also confirm your appointment so we can order your medicine.

 A liquid filled with radiotracers is either swallowed, injected, or inhaled.